daniele-proverbio/EWS_epidemic/README.md

 * /Analysis_Reff_plots: plots produced by Analysis_Reff
 * /plots_Main: figures for Main Text, produced by EWS_disease_emergence_figures
 * /plots_SupMat: figures for Main Text, produced by EWS_disease_emergence_figures_SupMat

+### Requirements
+The analysis was performed in MATLAB and Python.
+They require the _Statistics Toolbox_ and the _scipy_ library, respectively.

+## Credits
+The code was developed by Daniele Proverbio and Françoise Kemp (ARIMA detrending).

+In case of reuse, please cite the original manuscript: Proverbio, Daniele, et al. "Performance of early warning signals for disease emergence: a case study on COVID-19 data." medRxiv (2021).